sthurstone/Return-Rate-Researchers---Project-I/README.md

 KAG_conversion_data.csv
 Hinley concentrated on defining the demographics of participants surveyed with regard to Facebook Advertisements and the influence aforementioned had on return of investment.
-Via development it was concluded that gender played no influence in terms of Ad engagement or purchases and that the more a company invests into it’s marketing campaigns the larger to return on investment typically is.
+Via development it was concluded that gender played no influence in terms of Ad engagement or purchases and that the more a company invests into it√ïs marketing campaigns the larger to return on investment typically is.

 Facebook_Ads_2.csv